This section is authored by Dr. Nisse Goldberg, Professor in Biology and Marine Science at Jacksonville University.

 ENDANGERED/SENSITIVE SPECIES.
 Urbanization, habitat encroachment and increased recreational activities can negatively impact breeding populations of amphibians, reptiles, and birds.
-Development that alters and/or fills headwaters and streams negatively impacts habitat connectivity for many stream and wetland-dependent organism in the SJR watershed (White and Crisman 2014).
+Development that alters and/or fills headwaters and streams negatively impacts habitat connectivity for many stream and wetland-dependent organism in the SJR watershed (White and Crisman 2016).
 Animals that require a variety of wetland types would be negatively impacted by chemical pollutants and turbidity that limits prey availability.
-Sensitive species associated with wetlands include the Striped newt (Notophthalmus perstriatus) that is listed as a candidate species for protection; and the flowering plants Chapman rhododendron (Rhododendron chapmanii), Okeechobee gourd (Cucurbita okeechobeensis ssp. okeechobeensis), and Rugel’s pawpaw (Deeringothamnus rugelii) that are listed as endangered in counties of the LSJRB (USFWS 2018).
+Sensitive species associated with wetlands include the Striped newt (Notophthalmus perstriatus) that is listed as a candidate species for protection; and the flowering plants Chapman rhododendron (Rhododendron chapmanii) listed as endangered, Okeechobee gourd (Cucurbita okeechobeensis ssp. okeechobeensis), and Rugel’s pawpaw (Deeringothamnus rugelii) that are listed as endangered in counties of the LSJRB (USFWS 2018).
 In 2018 and 2019, American Flamingo (Phoenicopterus ruber) and to reclassify the striped newt from unlisted to Threatened (USFWS 2019).
 Other threatened and endangered species are found in Section 4.4.
-Under review, the candidate Black Creek crayfish is found in Doctors Lake and Rice Creek (USFWS 2018a).
-Doctors Lake is listed as impaired due to nutrient loading and Rice Creek is impaired to due to dioxin levels from Georgia Pacific discharge (SRR 2016).
+Under review, the candidate Black Creek crayfish (Procambarus pictus) is found in Doctors Lake and Rice Creek (USFWS 2018).
+Doctors Lake is listed as impaired due to nutrient loading, and Rice Creek had been listed as impaired due to dioxin levels from Georgia Pacific discharge (SRR 2018).